hpssjellis/arduino-simple-websocket/README.md

-To load on gitpod.io click this url (Gitpod needs your github loginfor authentification)
+To load on gitpod.io click this url (Gitpod needs you to OK Github or Gitlab for authentification)

 https://gitpod.io/#github.com/hpssjellis/arduino-simple-websocket